pysat/pysat/docs/tutorial/tutorial_files.rst

    # Add additional metadata to cover default plot label, like used by ICON.
    # Default values of '' for 'FieldNam' are added for all remaining variables.
+   # Remaining metadata labels for 'longitude' other than 'FieldNam' are left
+   # unchanged.
    inst.meta['longitude'] = {'FieldNam': 'Geographic Longitude'}

    # Create netCDF4 file